Mikiya83/hbs_decipher/README.md

 Currently there is no official tool to decipher files from Hybrid Backup Sync (on QNAP devices) on all plateform.
 I've made this tool with some ideas : light (<1MB), fast (<3s for 300MB on my computer), universal, open source, with as less as possible dependencies.

-This software is provided without any garanties, use it at your own risk.
+This software is provided without any warranties, use it at your own risk.

 # License: